troppens/mylab-ansible-node/README.md

 ## Variables

 ### mylab_node_tasks
-* Specify which entities to configure
+* Specify which entities to configure.
+See [defaults](defaults/main.yml) for defaults tasks."

 ## Entities